 - They know their lagging metrics but focus a lot on leading factors

 - They cascaded the strategy well from top level goals to specific initiatives

 According to the Sustainability Report 2018 one of the measures of safety performance that they used was a classical Lost Time Injury Frequency Rate (LTIFR) KPI:

-- The value of the indicator was decreasing starting from year 2012 showing excellent progress.
+- The value of the indicator was decreasing starting from the year 2012, showing excellent progress.

 - Workspace safety inspections and

 Finally, in their strategic plan, we can find some safety-related themes like:

 - Training and awareness

 That is further cascaded into sub-themes, specific projects, and progress estimation.

 - Access templates.
 Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Safety KPIs discussed in this article.